PranjalTheCoder/PING_PONG/README.md

 ## How to Play
-1. Press the arrow keys to move the paddles.
+1. Use the arrow keys to control Player 1's paddle.
+2. Player 2 is controlled by the computer's AI.
-2. The game starts as soon as the ball begins to move.
+3. The game starts as soon as the ball begins to move.
-3. The objective is to prevent the ball from passing your paddle.
+4. Prevent the ball from passing your paddle to earn points.
-4. Keep playing and try to beat the highest score!
+5. Try to beat the highest score!

 ## Creator